Traffic quality analysis before implementing BAZO.iO

 In a sales campaign, acquiring the right business contacts is the key to profitable sales or generating a well-converting group.
 Until now, we have been acquiring contacts from the website using a form.
 Still, when analyzing Google Analytics data, we saw that some potential customers leave the website without any interaction.

 Effects of implementing BAZO.iO

-Now we can also analyse traffic on a dedicated landing page, webinar page or other services.
-When conducting time-limited paid activities, we must emphasise the active monitoring of these activities’ effectiveness to use the assumed budget optimally.
+Now we can also analyze traffic on a dedicated landing page, webinar page, or other services.
+When conducting time-limited paid activities, we must emphasize active monitoring of these activities’ effectiveness to use the assumed budget optimally.
 This is particularly important when targeting on Facebook is limited or even impossible to determine.

 Apart from the boost in efficiency in terms of traffic analysis, we have noticed a surge in the number of queries collected from digitalk.pl.
 We launched a simple pop-up that is activated when a user wants to leave the page.
-To make the automation even more user-friendly, we decided to minimise it to the bottom left corner as a neat envelope icon when the user decides to close it.
-For our operations, the “mailto” pop-up form proved to be the most optimal, allowing the user to switch to the default mail client, create a message in Gmail or copy our mailbox address.
+To make the automation even more user-friendly, we agreed to minimize it to the bottom left corner as a neat envelope icon – when the user decides to close it.
+For our activities, the “mailto” pop-up form proved to be the most optimal, allowing any user to switch to the default email client, create a message in Gmail or copy our mailbox address.

 So far, we have acquired an average of 32 contacts per month through the form on the website.
 One month after the introduction of BAZO, we noticed that out of 6.193 new users this month, 3.339 users viewed a pop-up from BAZO, while 247 of these users filled displayed pop-ups.

 This is a whopping 671.8% more than when we didn’t have pop-ups.